solcoteh/Full_Tricks/Windows-Privilege-Escalation.md

 # Check DNS service (to analyze domain name on the network)
 > nslookup.exe # run tool
 > server <IP-Dns-Server> # Set dns server
-> ls -d thmredteam.com # Check DNS service (to analyze domain name on the network)
+> ls -d thmredteam.com # Check Zone Transfer (if the server is not configured correctly, the domain information can be extracted)
 ```

 # Password History ✅